 In Morocco, the economic growth model of the last two decades has changed dramatically.
 Nobody can, today, contest the economic and social achievements of the country.
 These include the eradication of extreme poverty and the evolution of GDP, as well as the generalization of access to primary education.
-Indeed, the analysis made by the national (HCP and BAM) and international (IMF, ADB and WB) organizations shows a major investment effort by the state and private companies.
-Unfortunately, despite the infrastructure achievements, this effort did not translate into significant productivity gains.
-In particular, the challenge that faces the country regarding the acceleration of the digital transformation impacts on the economic, social and cultural model.
+Indeed, the analysis made by the national and international organizations shows a major investment effort by the state and private companies.
+Unfortunately, despite the infrastructure achievements, this effort did not translate into substantial productivity gains.
+The challenge that faces the country regarding the acceleration of the digital transformation impacts on the economic, social and cultural model.
 Digital inclusion is a key leverage for social and economic development enabling citizens to improve their standard of living and productivity independently of their environment and educational level.

 Thanks to the support of the different stakeholders involved in May 2015, we celebrated 100,000 trainees reached in the country.
 To underline this special occasion, we organized a dedicated ceremony at the ST site of Bouskoura near Casablanca.
 Please visit the dedicated page to discover the details.

 Then through the years the activities have grown even more and as of today the Foundation has 39 active centers in 14 different cities across the country reaching over 160,000 beneficiaries that had the chance of attending ICB and Tablet for Kids Courses.
 The activity is carried out with 16 different partners belonging to the sector of: schools, universities, NGOs, public organizations, and municipalities.